-In 2020, China raised 6 requests for extradition and judicial assistance in criminal cases and 32 requests for law enforcement cooperation, and accepted 10 requests for judicial assistance in criminal cases and 15 requests for law enforcement cooperation from foreign parties.
-And it is reported that during the enforcement of 'Skynet 2020', China has successfully arrested 1421 fugitives overseas and recovered 2.95 billion yuan of illegal profits.
+For example, in 2020, China raised 6 requests for extradition and judicial assistance in criminal cases and 32 requests for law enforcement cooperation and accepted 10 requests for judicial assistance in criminal cases and 15 requests for law enforcement cooperation from foreign parties.
+And it is reported that during the enforcement of 'Skynet 2022', China successfully arrested 840 fugitives overseas and recovered RMB 6.55 billion of illegal profits.
+Notably,

-As was reiterated by China's President during the Fifth Plenary Session of the Central Commission for Discipline Inspection in February 2021, it is critical to further impel the international cooperation in combating bribery and corruption.
+As was reiterated by China's President in the Report to the 20th National Congress of the Communist Party of China ("CPC") in October 2022, it is critical to further impel the international cooperation in combating bribery and corruption.